 In the United States, rice production is predominant in three areas of the country—the Mississippi Delta region, the Gulf Coast and the Sacramento Valley region of California.
 Of these regions, the Mississippi Delta is the largest in terms of total acreage; however, the Sacramento Valley historically has produced the highest yields.
 In terms of states, six produce nearly all rice grown in the United States: Arkansas, California, Louisiana, Mississippi, Missouri and Texas.

 Multiple varieties of rice exist including short-grain, medium-grain and long-grain varieties.
-The majority, or 72 percent, of U.S. production is long grain.
-Medium-grain varieties account for 26 percent of U.S. production, while short-grain varieties account for nearly 2 percent of U.S. production.
-(NASS 2013)
+The majority of U.S. production is long grain with 2.3 million acres planted in 2020.
+Medium-grain varieties account for 663 thousand acres of U.S. production, while short-grain varieties account for 41,000 acres of U.S. production.
+(NASS)

 In the United States, long-grain rice accounts for the bulk of U.S. consumption.
 Long-grain varieties are predominantly used in processed foods such as packaged mixes and as a side or main dish.
 Medium-grain varieties have found an outlet in breakfast cereals and other processed foods and are also used for desserts, casseroles and stir-fry recipes, while short-grain rice is ideal for pudding and other desserts.
 Short- and medium-grain japonica rice is used for Japanese and Korea foods, including sushi.
-Rice used for manufacturing beer is not limited to one set of varieties (ERS, Riceland).
 In addition, rice is often processed into products including rice flour and vegetable oil and many rice products are branded.

 Several factors contribute to producer responses.
 First, in years when world prices are low, U.S. marketing loan benefits and counter-cyclical payments compensate farmers for lower prices, so anticipated losses from a decrease in world prices are minimized.
 Second, the large capital investments, high operating costs of rice production and specialized machinery specific to rice production make exit or decreased production costly for many producers.
 Third, because much of the acreage dedicated to rice production in the United States is unsuitable for other viable planting options, it is less common that rice cropland is converted to alternative crops.
 Lastly, increased yields lead to increased production, regardless of market prices (ERS).